 To advance to the master's-level professional phase, students must submit a Centralized Application Service for Physician Assistants (CASPA) application.
 Admissions criteria includes:

 In addition, the following qualifying criteria must be submitted via the CASPA application:

-The Bachelor of Science in Life Sciences will be conferred after successful completion of the first professional year of the Master of Science in PA Studies.
-Students who are not accepted into the professional phase of the PA program must complete the requirements for another life science option in order to receive a baccalaureate degree.
+The Bachelor of Science in Life Sciences is conferred upon successful completion of the first year of the Master of Science in Physician Assistant Studies program.
+Students not accepted into the program's professional phase must complete the requirements for another life sciences option to receive a baccalaureate degree.

 Graduates of the master's degree program are eligible to take the Physician Assistant National Certification Examination administered by the National Commission on Certification of Physician Assistants.
 All states require applicants for physician assistant licensure to pass the certification examination.
 NYIT's program is accredited by the Accreditation Review Commission on Education for the Physician Assistant.